What Is a COI? Certificate of Insurance Explained Simply

 Get Your Certificate of Insurance

-Understanding your Certificate of Insurance is an important part of owning a small business, but if your insurance agent is only telling you which coverages you currently have, you’re only seeing a small piece of the puzzle.
+Understanding your Certificate of Insurance is an important part of owning a small business, but if your insurance agent is only telling you which coverages you currently have, you are only seeing a small piece of the puzzle.

-Accidents, shoddy work, negligence, and other claims occur all the time in commercial settings, which is why it’s important to have the right level of insurance coverage.
+Accidents, shoddy work, negligence, and other claims occur all the time in commercial settings, which is why it is important to have the right level of insurance to protect your business.

-At Harry Levine Insurance, we’ve been meeting Central Florida’s insurance needs for more than 30 years, and we have the knowledge, resources, and expertise to identify and close gaps in your coverage.
+At Harry Levine Insurance, we have been meeting Central Florida’s insurance needs for more than 30 years, and we have the knowledge, resources, and expertise to identify and close gaps in your coverage.

 Anna